Massachusetts

 • X-Ray/Radiology Services

-Providers must include the place of service (POS) code 02 when submitting a professional claim for telehealth provided in a setting other than in the patient’s home, and POS code 10 when submitting a professional claim for telehealth provided in the patient’s home.
+Providers must include the place of service (POS) code 02 when submitting a professional claim for telehealth provided in a setting other than in the patient’s home.
+They must include POS code 10 when submitting a professional claim for telehealth provided in the patient’s home.
 Additionally, for any such professional claim, providers must include:

 • modifier 95 to indicate counseling and therapy services rendered via audio-video telecommunications;

-• modifier FR to indicate a supervising practitioner was present through a real-time two- way, audio and video communication technology
+• modifier FR to indicate a supervising practitioner was present through a real-time two-way, audio and video communication technology; and/or

 Additionally, for any institutional claim, providers are allowed to use the following modifiers: